AngusG/angusg.github.io/_posts/2016-11-25-practical-guide-technical-writing-engineering.markdown

 __ENGG*4420__

-+ The vertical acceleration of the sprung mass is the dominant force experienced by a vehicle's occupants, and is therefore a suitable proxy for ride quality \dots
++ The vertical acceleration of the sprung mass is the dominant force experienced by a vehicle's occupants, and is therefore a suitable proxy for ride quality ...

 + An additional goal of a suspension system is to maintain good road handling on a variety of surfaces.
-Tire deflection is a good measure of how effective the suspension system is at road handling \dots
+Tire deflection is a good measure of how effective the suspension system is at road handling ...

 + A suspension system also has to support the vehicle's static weight under gravity.
-It was required that the suspension deflection remain within fixed physical bounds at all times under this load, and for all road disturbances in the design specification \dots
+It was required that the suspension deflection remain within fixed physical bounds at all times under this load, and for all road disturbances in the design specification ...

 + Letting {% latex %} x_1 {% endlatex %} be the suspension deflection, {% latex %} x_2 {% endlatex %} the absolute velocity of the sprung mass, {% latex %} x_3 {% endlatex %} the tire deflection, and {% latex %} x_4 {% endlatex %} the velocity of the unsprung mass, we may represent the passive suspension system in state space form in \eqref{eq:ss-passive}.